**Alt text:** A person holds a smartphone up to capture a photo of icebergs on a calm, foggy body of water.

 Use features like cuts, edits, audio adjustments, icons, highlighting, text annotations, and transitions

-Consider employing the Focusing on Evaluation Points (TRP) buying option on Facebook to purchase ads in similar modalities to TV
+Consider using the Targeting Rating Points (TRP) buying option on Facebook to purchase ads in similar ways to TV

 Production cost estimates